mlevit/echelon/GETTING_STARTED.md

 - Access the `job_entity_rel.json` file and establish a solitary relationship connecting the entities formed in step 3 with the job conceived in step 1.

+  > Note: In the case of a many-to-one relationship, you should create multiple entries, each featuring a distinct `source_entity_name`, but all associated with the same `target_entity_name`.

   **Example**

   ```json